OH & S requirements for pits does vary in different countries and states so it would be impossible to list them all here.

 – Lift-off panels: have risks including lifting injury and falling during removal and therefore unlikely to be re- fitted between jobs.

 – Elevating Work Platform (EWP) in pit: covers the pit at the completion of the job while lifting the mechanic/technician from the pit.
-The EWP has a safe workload (SWL) of 900kg as standard and incorporates a safety hydraulic bypass system in the event of overload to avoid damage to the cover/platform.
+The EWP has a maximum rated capacity (MRC) of 900kg as standard and incorporates a safety hydraulic bypass system in the event of overload to avoid damage to the cover/platform.

-The elevating work platform in the garage pit is rated to SWL of 900kg improving safety further in the event where a vehicle’s wheels are accidentally driven over the pit cover.
-Should the SWL be exceeded a controlled gradual descent of the platform is initiated to a height more appropriate to the load.
+The elevating work platform in the garage pit is rated to MRC of 900kg improving safety further in the event where a vehicle’s wheels are accidentally driven over the pit cover.
+Should the MRC be exceeded a controlled gradual descent of the platform is initiated to a height more appropriate to the load.